 If the Alderperson secures an adopter prior to June 1 – engineering will proceed under #2 above.

 If no adopter has been secured prior to June 1, the City will remove the garden and plant the area to turf.
+Or concrete?

 Parks will be notified that this is back on their list to mow.